AbdDia/Code_ProjetPython/README.md

-# Code_ProjetPython
-Python L3 project created by Aleksandra, Aymeric and Abdoulaye
+# Proc Discrim Library in Python